 Sex therapy is another version of talk therapy.
 There is no sexual contact between the sex therapist and the client.
-I will work with you to clarify your goals and establish treatment protocols that are concrete and attainable.
+A Sex therapists will work with you to clarify your goals and establish treatment protocols that are concrete and attainable.

 If appropriate, outside referrals may be included in the treatment.
 Coordinating your care is an important part of the collaboration.
 Working with psychiatrists, primary care physicians, urologists or OBGYN’s, pelvic floor physical therapists and sex educators may be part of the treatment team.